usexfg/.github/profile/README.md

 ***Unlike*** traditional fiat currencies issued by central banking cartels of the world, **XF₲** can more accurately be defined as a form of hard money for its fixed, limited supply of 8 Million **XF₲**.
 And unlike even most PoW cryptocurrencies, Fuego is designed to **thrive** within a disinflationary ecosystem; incentived thru transaction fee markets & lottery-style block fees from deposits : [COLD](https://github.com/usexfg/cold-dao) fees being a % rate of each XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.

-Fuego's **Elder Council** is a group of active Fuego users and Elder Node* operators contributing to the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the **XFG** ecosystem (merchants, services, tools, etc)
+Fuego's **Elder Council** is a group of active & incredibly badass Fuego users and Elder Node* operators contributing to the furtherment of Fuego’s open-source network code development, and/or glorious ecosystem expansion of **XF₲** (merchants, services, tools, etc)

 <sup>(*) Elder Nodes are service nodes which earn a percentage for each txn they relay on the Fuego network.
 For more info and a list of tutorials, see & contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section.